 Jan 08, 2019 By Team YoungWonks *

-Which are the top 10 technology trends in 2020?
+Which are the top 10 technology trends in 2021?
 This blog takes a close look at what will matter in the technology sector in the coming year.
 The world of technology is ever-evolving and with technologies fighting each other for supremacy, many have already affirmed their disruptive potential.
 These then are the technologies that promise high impact on today’s environment and thus already have or are likely to have a wide user base in the year ahead.
-Keeping this in mind, here are the top 10 technology trends for 2020 in alphabetical order:
+Keeping this in mind, here are the top 10 technology trends for 2021 in alphabetical order:

-1. AI and ML-driven security
+1. AI engineering